codatio/codat-docs/docs/guides/invoice-finance/setting-up.md

 ### <input type="checkbox" unchecked /> Update your auth flow settings

-In the **Settings > Auth Flow > Link** [settings](https://app.codat.io/settings/link-settings/data-connections), check that the _Sanbox integrations_ and _Accounting_ integration category are enabled, and disable _Commerce_ and _Banking_ integration categories.
+On the **Settings > Auth Flow > Link** [settings](https://app.codat.io/settings/link-settings/data-connections) page, check that **Sandbox integrations** and the **Accounting** integration category are both enabled.
+Disable the **Commerce** and **Banking** integration categories.

 ### <input type="checkbox" unchecked /> Listen for webhooks

-The app uses several webhooks to track the completion of an accounting data connection and the completion of data sync for the invoice and customer data types.
+The app uses several webhooks to track the completion of an accounting data connection and the completion of data syncs for the Invoice and Customer data types.

 We will use [ngrok](https://ngrok.com/) to listen for Codat's webhooks.